-Change of course/department
+Change of course registration/Department

-In certain circumstances, you may apply to change your course and/or department.
-For full guidelines regarding this, please see the Cambridge students webpages.
+In certain circumstances, you may apply to change your course and/or Department.
+You can apply to change your course registration via your CamSIS Self-Service.
+Applying for a change of Department involves first completing a paper form.
+For full guidelines please see the Cambridge Students' webpages, Changing Your Course Registration and Changing your department/faculty.

 Before you apply, you must contact the Trust and seek approval of the proposed change.
 The Trust will need to provide financial guarantees as part of your application and your application will not be approved without this.
+It may also be necessary for the Trust to consult with a funding partner or sponsor to obtain their approval for students with jointlyfunded scholarships.